 The best treatment is to quickly reduce thyroid hormone levels.
 Potassium should also be given during the attack, usually by mouth.
 If weakness is severe, you may need to get potassium through a vein (intravenously).
-(Note: You should only get intravenous potassium if kidney function is normal and you are monitored in the hospital.)
+(You should only get intravenous potassium if your kidney function is normal and you are monitored in the hospital.)

 Weakness that involves the muscles used for breathing or swallowing is an emergency.
 Patients must be taken to a hospital.
 Dangerous heart arrhythmias may also occur during attacks.

-Your health care provider may recommend that you eat a diet low in carbohydrates and salt to prevent attacks.
+Your health care provider may recommend eating a diet that is low in carbohydrates and salt to prevent attacks.
 Medications called beta-blockers may reduce the number and severity of attacks while your hyperthyroidism is brought under control.

 Acetazolamide is effective at preventing attacks in people with familial periodic paralysis.
 It is usually not effective for thyrotoxic periodic paralysis.

 Chronic attacks over time can lead to muscle weakness.
 This weakness can continue even between attacks if the thyrotoxicosis is not treated.

 Thyrotoxic periodic paralysis responds well to medical treatment.
 Treating hyperthyroidism will prevent attacks and may even reverse muscle weakness.

 - Difficulty breathing, speaking, or swallowing during attacks (rare)